Here are the frequently asked questions when it comes to billing.

 Q: What rate of VAT should apply to my invoice?

-If you are a German entity, you will be charged with 19% VAT.
+• If you are a German entity, you will be charged with 19% VAT.

-If you are a European entity but not registered to VIES, you will be charged with German VAT.
-We recommend you apply for VIES registration and get in touch with finance@kenjo.io, so we can help you with this situation.
+• If you are an European entity but not registered for EU intra-community VAT (VIES), you will be charged a non-refundable 19% German VAT.
+We, therefore, recommend you apply for VIES registration and get in touch with finance@kenjo.io, so we can help you with this situation.

-Invoices to other countries will be raised depending on country specific regulations.
+• Invoices to other countries will be raised depending on country-specific regulations.

 Consider that, if we do not receive your VAT ID before generating your bill, we won’t be refunding VAT for that invoice.
 Your next invoice shall be VAT free, provided you have furnished a correct VAT ID.